Representing Children Who Sustained Unnecessary Birth Injuries

 No parent wants to hear that there is a risk that the baby may be injured during birth.
 However, acknowledging these risk factors is essential and can be significantly beneficial to your baby and your family.
 This is because when risk factors are known, you and your doctor can prepare and proceed throughout your pregnancy in a manner that aims to prevent any birth injuries whenever possible.

-At Dolman Law Group, we know that sometimes, doctors fail to sufficiently address all existing risk factors for birth injuries.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we know that sometimes, doctors fail to sufficiently address all existing risk factors for birth injuries.
 As a result, many infants suffer avoidable birth injuries.
 If your child sustained a birth injury that you believe may have been prevented, please do not delay in calling our legal team for information about how we can help you.

 Doctors Should Identify Birth Injury Risk Factors

 Part of a doctor’s job when providing prenatal care to a pregnant patient is to determine whether any particular risk factors exist that may result in a birth injury.
 Some common risk factors can include the following: